sgtsmall/VK2BV_repeater_config/README.md

 * New features.
 * Telling us your ideas and suggestions.

-The best place to start is the IRC channel on freenode (see above), drop in, say hi.
 Next place is the github issue tracker:

 https://github.com/sgtsmall/VK2BV_repeater_config/issues